 Closing the Gender and Diversity Gap

-The Women in SPARTA campaign aims at building a strong community among women in cybersecurity by presenting the ones currently working in SPARTA, their work and what are their thoughts on the current gender gap issue, and how to tackle them.
+The Women in SPARTA campaign aims at breaking down these stereotypes and make the cybersecurity environment more welcoming and attractive to women.
+The campaign aspires at building a strong community among women in cybersecurity by presenting the ones currently working in SPARTA, their work and what are their thoughts on the current gender gap issue, and how to tackle them.
 Meet the women in SPARTA:

 Sara Ricci is working as a post-doctoral researcher on Brno University of Technology currently working on SPARTA’s Training and Awareness work package.

 The Go Cyber with SPARTA campaign is a coordinated action to raise cybersecurity awareness in three of Europe’s Outermost Regions (ORs).
 The campaign has been designed to contribute to the EU strategy for the ORs on digital accessibility and ICT use and to help to create a diverse workforce in cybersecurity.
-These actions will be possible through the synergy between the local stakeholders and SPARTA partners.
-SPARTA is committed to involve the ORs of Europe in the project, aiming to forge a win-win collaboration where diversity is at the foreground, ensuring growth at the cybersecurity level.
-At the moment, two main actions are being developed:
+The strategy that sustained each of the following actions was grounded in a coordinated approach, involving SPARTA partners and the region’s community, aiming to forge a win-win collaboration where diversity is at the foreground, ensuring that each action is deployed taking into account the institution’s specific needs at the cybersecurity level: